reticant/tools/README.md

     # make custom-<image> ADDITIONS="an-existing-plugin path/to/extra/plugin"

-Last but not least, a rebuild of OPNsense core and plugins on package sets is invoked using:
+Last but not least, a rebuild of Reticent core and plugins on package sets is invoked using:

     # make hotfix[-<step>]